msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 There are two major distinctions that can be expressed for such filters:

-* Declaring that a repository *only* contains certain artifacts ([`exclusiveContent`])
+* Declaring that certain artifacts can *only* be resolved from certain repositories ([`exclusiveContent`])
-* Declaring that certain artifacts can *only* be resolved from certain repositories ([`content`])
+* Declaring that a repository *only* contains certain artifacts ([`content`])

 The difference is subtle, but should become clearer shortly as we start hacking on our setup.

-For our plugins block, we want gMaven to supply AGP and everything else can come from Maven Central.
+For our plugins block, we want only gMaven to supply AGP and everything else can come from Maven Central.
 Here's how to achieve that:

 ```diff
  // settings.gradle.kts